The Annual BAPCO 2011 Conference and Exhibition will take the centre stage on 13th - 14th April 2011

 On the exhibition floor this year, visitors and delegates will see all the major suppliers of technologies, consultancy and solutions for their businesses, and also a number of new names and innovative services for 2011.

 First time exhibitors, Saadian will be exhibiting PagerSMS - a product that provides a unique SMS emergency alert system designed to reach key personnel during a crisis.
 PagerSMS delivers a text message with a distinctive alarm that rings continually until acknowledged by the recipient.
 Unlike traditional pagers, messages are two-way with delivery reports ensuring auditable results.
-Once a message is viewed, the system will automatically deliver a "viewed"
+Once a message is viewed, the system will automatically deliver a "viewed" receipt.

-|BAPCO 2011 will see live demonstrations taking place in the exhibition hall |
+|BAPCO 2011 will see live demonstrations taking place in the exhibition hall|

 PagerSMS removes the need to carry two devices, thereby lowering costs and providing greater convenience to emergency response teams.
 A special pager SMS inbox is downloaded onto the phone to activate and store PagerSMS messages as they are received.